 - No option to play while charging

-About: Mecha-membrane keyboard / 10-key rollover / Programmable Macros
+About: Mecha-membrane hybrid / 10-key rollover / Programmable Macros

 - More responsive than regular membrane keyboards

 The Razer Ornata Chroma offers the best of both worlds.
-It boasts the same clicky sound that mechanical options offer, whilst offering the cushioned feel of a membrane.
+It boasts the same clicky sound that mechanical options offer while providing the cushioned feel of a membrane.
 The tactile feedback is much better than any membrane keyboard but falls short of full mechanical options.

 The membrane is what transmits the signal, so it’s no surprise that the performance is closer to a membrane than that of a mechanical board.

-The keyboard also features a gaming mode which enables all its anti-ghosting capabilities.
+The keyboard also features a gaming mode that enables all its anti-ghosting capabilities.